AttackOnJasper/University-notes/notes/aws/aws.md

     * Synchronous process wastes resources & does not tolerate failure very well
     * Asynchronous process - can read / write any time

-## AWS Step Functions
+## Step Functions
 ### Why Need step functions

-In serverless application, creating one function might not be enough, then we need to implement more and more functions.
+* In serverless application, creating one function might not be enough, then we need to implement more and more functions.
 There are different ways to combine those functions, e.g. chaining; however, what if one function fails?
-Thus we need mechanism to combine different Lambda functions.
+Thus we need a mechanism to combine different Lambda functions.

-* Step functions
+* Step Functions provides the above mechanism as well as the following features:
+	1. Visualize and test serverless applications
+	1. Auto triggers and tracks each step
+	1. Auto retries upon errors
+	1. Log the state of each step for troubleshooting
 * Control logic
     * Pass
     * Choice (just like a switch statement)